-To correctly apply the value method, it is necessary to analyze the functions of the product or system being studied.
+To correctly apply the value method, it is necessary to analyze the product’s functions or system being studied.
 The result solves problems and reduces life cycle costs while improving performance and quality.
-If a process does not include functional analyses, recommendations, and solutions from the study or improvements in quality and performance, it is not a real study of value engineering.
+If a process does not include functional analyses, recommendations, and solutions from the study or improvements in quality and performance, it is not a real value engineering study.

 What is Value Engineering?

-The logic behind value engineering is that, if producers anticipate a product to become obsolete in practical terms over some time, they can design it to last for that period alone.
-Products could be built with better quality components, but with a value design, they are not, because they would involve unnecessary costs for the manufacturer and, to a lesser extent, increased costs for the buyer.
+The logic behind value engineering is that if producers anticipate a product to become obsolete in practical terms over some time, they can design it to last for that period alone.
+Products could be built with better quality components.
+Still, with a value design, they are not because they would involve unnecessary costs for the manufacturer and, to a lesser extent, increased costs for the buyer.
 Value engineering will significantly reduce these costs.
 A business typically uses the least expensive components that meet the product’s life expectancy.

 The main objective of value engineering is to make the target cost of a product by: